 What are class sizes like at New Hall?

-There are approximately 340 pupils on roll in the Preparatory Divisions with comparative numbers of boys and girls.
+There are approximately 340 pupils on roll in the Preparatory Divisions with comparative numbers of girls and boys.
 We have a two form entry system with one year group exception of three classes.
 Class numbers in Key Stage 1 do not normally exceed 20.
 In Years 3-6, classes may increase to 21 or 22 pupils, primarily to allow for reserved places for 7+ full and weekly boarding entry to the school.
 Since Key Stage 2 classes are split more than two ways for some subjects, the average class size at Key Stage 2 is approximately 14.
 There are occasions when class sizes (Reception – Year 6) may increase to 21, to accommodate staff children.

-In the Senior School, typically most teaching groups will have 20-24 pupils, with lower class sizes for some subjects e.g. Design & Technology, Cookery or Modern Languages.
+In the Senior Divisions, typically most teaching groups will have 20-24 students, with lower class sizes for some subjects e.g. Design & Technology, Cookery or Modern Languages.
 This brings the average class size at Key Stage 3 to around 18.
 Class sizes reduce overall at GCSE, with many of the optional subjects being taught in groups of fewer than 18 and some in groups of fewer than 10.
 In the Sixth Form, class sizes typically range from 3-15.

 Preparatory Divisions FAQs

 The size of New Hall brings huge advantages to students, as you will see when you look at our excellent facilities and outstanding gardens and grounds.
-At New Hall children have room to grow.
+At New Hall, children have room to grow.
 At New Hall we pride ourselves on our family atmosphere and values.
 All our staff, and their families, are dedicated to ensuring every student feels part of the New Hall family – a feeling that will stay with them for the rest of their lives.